Lymeswold cheese: Production

 The Cheshire site was built by IDC of Warwickshire, now BakerHicks.
 A variation of the cheese similar to Brie, called Melbury, was later made at Cannington.

 The Aston factory manager was Richard Elmitt.
 The site at Aston by Wrenbury closed in May 1992.
 There were 38 employees.

 From September 1993 the former Cheshire factory has made most garlic baguettes for British supermarkets, by New Primebake, later owned by Bakkavör from 2006.

-Continued influence

-The name Lymeswold has lived on as recurring jokes in Private Eye, and for its reputation as a cure for herpes.